 Sponsored Content by First American Bank

 As a business owner, you’re constantly balancing your revenue with outgoing expenses.
 That can be tricky when you’re paying a loan and the interest rates increase.
-Hedging products are not loans in and of themselves.
+Most hedging products are not loans in and of themselves.
 Rather, they’re separate contracts that act as a kind of insurance policy protecting your cash flow from fluctuating interest or exchange rates.

-Establishing a fixed interest rate provides several key benefits: reduced uncertainty in cost structure, protected profit margins should interest rates rise, and allowing the business owner to focus on operating their companies instead of worrying about market fluctuations.
+Establishing a fixed interest rate provides several key benefits: reduced uncertainty in cost structure, protected profit margins should interest rates rise, and allowing the business owner to focus on operating their company instead of worrying about market fluctuations.
 Plus, hedging enables business owners to match the funding of their long-term assets with long-term fixed rate liabilities.

-- Caps.
-A cap limits how high a floating interest rate can rise while still permitting the borrower to benefit from drops in rates.
+- Caps: A cap limits how high a floating interest rate can rise while still permitting the borrower to benefit from drops in rates.
 They are typically purchased upfront with one payment and serve as an insurance policy protecting the borrower against fluctuating interest rates.
 Caps allow a borrower to choose the level of protection; set a higher cap level to reduce the upfront cost or set a lower cap level to provide greater protection.

-The Opportunity Today
+The Opportunity in Today’s Market

-Minimize Your Risk With Hedging
+Minimize Your Risk With Hedging: